semedk/CS361assignment3/README.md

+This project involves using a communication channel between a Server and a Client through the use of RabbitMQ in order to create a currency converter.

 Before running my code, you will need to install certain applications...
 1. Do pip3 install pika
 2. Do pip install --user currencyconverter